RojoF/AnimatedContainer/README.md

 # Animated Container

-A demonstration of the visual power of flutter
+A demostration of the visual power of flutter

 ## Getting Started